Collaborative Innovation Minor

 Required Courses and Components

-Completion of the Collaborative Innovation minor in AAHD will require 15 credit hours.
+Completion of the Collaborative Innovation Minor will require 15 credit hours.

 DESN 20204 – Design Research Practices

 DESN 20205 – The Anthropology of Your Stuff